ngshaohui/webdev/week07 - react and nextjs/hands_on.md

 # Week 7 hands-on

+We will continue working on the Next.js application `my-app` which we initialized during the previous week.

+## Viewing this hands-on worksheet

+To preview this hands-on worksheet in VSCode, do the following:

+1. Open this file in VSCode

+2. Press ctrl+shift+v to open the preview of this document

+## Activity 1: Complete the implementation

+Before you start working on the hands-on activities, ensure that you have done the following:

+1. Open the `my-app` folder within VSCode

+2. Open a terminal within the `my-app` folder and run `npm run dev` to start the development server

-1. Delete the contents of `globals.css`
+3. Delete the contents of `globals.css` (not the file)

-2. Ensure that you leave the developer tools Console open.
+4. Ensure that you leave the developer tools Console open in the browser

-## Activity 1: Implement

 ### Task 1: Component with props